Cruel. Complex. Critical.

 Without healthcare and supportive intervention, the consequences for each woman and child can be devastating.
 They’re often left with nothing—no home, no community, and no help.

-In all of the 200 languages spoken, the democratic repulic of congo didn’t even have a word for rape.
+In all of the 200 languages spoken, the Democratic Republic of Congo didn’t even have a word for rape.
 Then the war started.

 Gynecological traumas such as fistulas, tearing, and prolapses are sadly common.
 When not properly healed, these can lead to lifelong pain, incontinence, disfigurement, stigma, and the inability to have children.